Applying to what appears to be your dream job?

 This can also help segue into an explanation if you’re changing careers.

-For example you can add something like this:
+For example, you can add something like this to your resume summary or cover letter:

 Talking about a person you admire is an unconventional, but useful icebreaker.
 After all, we hope to become reflections of our heroes.
 It can be a great tool for standing out and illustrating that you are a unique and thoughtful individual.